Unleash/unleash/README.md

 ## Segmentation

 It's fine to have a system for turning stuff on and off.
-But some times we want more granular control, we want to decide who to the toggle should be enabled for.
-This is where activation strategies comes in to the picture.
-Activation strategies take arbitrary config and allows us to enable a toggle to specific subset of your users (segment).
+But sometimes we want more granular control, we want to decide who the toggle should be enabled for.
+This is where activation strategies come into the picture.
+Activation strategies take arbitrary config and allow us to enable a toggle to a specific subset of your users (segment).

 Common activation strategies includes: